How to Apply

 If you're ready to take your nursing career in a rewarding new direction, one in which you'll help shape the future of your profession, St. Catherine University welcomes your application for admission.
 Review the information below for application requirements, procedures and online forms.
 If you need any assistance, contact your admission counselor.

-St. Catherine University is no longer accepting applications to enter the Nurse Practitioner: Adult/Gerontological option in Summer 2014.
+St. Catherine University is no longer accepting applications to enter the Nurse Practitioner: Adult/Gerontological or Nurse Practitioner: Pediatric options in Summer 2014.
 In June 2014, the university will begin accepting applications to be considered for Summer 2015 enrollment.

 Requirements for consideration of admission